-- destroyed. - Work with the DSL team, local authority and social workers to make informed decisions in the best interests of the child, for instance the child's safety, educational outcomes and welfare.
+- 17. Work with the DSL team, Local Authority and Social Care Teams to make informed decisions in the best interests of the child, for instance the child's safety, educational outcomes and welfare.
 This should be a matter of routine.
-Furthermore, the social worker and the DSL need to work together to respond to unauthorised absences etc., and promote welfare. - Help promote educational outcomes by sharing the information about the welfare, safeguarding and child protection issues that children, including children with a social worker, are experiencing, or have experienced, with teachers and SLT to ensure that relevant members of staff, know who these children are, understand their academic progress and attainment and maintain a culture of high aspirations for this cohort; supporting teaching staff to identify the challenges that children in this group might face and the additional academic support and adjustments that they could make to best support these children. - Report to the headteacher any significant issues for example use of the MCSP multi-agency escalation procedures enquiries under section 47 of the Children's Act 1989 and police investigations. - Ensure that the case holding Social Worker is informed of any child currently with a child protection plan who is absent without explanation. - Ensure that all staff, within 3 months of employment at St.Teresa's RC Primary School and updated once a year thereafter, sign to say they have read, understood and agree to work within the school's Child Protection Policy, Staff Behaviour Policy (Code of Conduct) and Keeping Children Safe in Education (KCSIE) Part 1 and annex A and ensure that the policies are used effectively. - Organise child protection and safeguarding induction, regularly updated training, following the training guidance published by the London Borough of Merton Safeguarding in Schools Officer, and a minimum of annual updates (including online safety) for all school staff, keep a record of attendance and address any absences. - Ensure that in collaboration with the school leadership and governors, the Child Protection Policy is reviewed annually, and the procedures and implementation are updated and reviewed regularly. - Ensure that the Child Protection Policy is available publicly and that parents are aware that referrals about suspected harm and abuse will be made and the role of the school in this. - Will ensure that the name of the designated members of staff for Child Protection, the Designated Safeguarding Lead and deputies, are clearly advertised in the school, with a statement explaining the school's role in referring and monitoring cases of suspected abuse. - Meet all other responsibilities as set out for DSLs in Keeping Children Safe in Education 2020.
+Furthermore, the social worker and the DSL need to work together to respond to unauthorised absences and promote welfare. - 18.
+Help promote educational outcomes by sharing the information about the welfare, safeguarding and child protection issues that children, including children with a social worker, are experiencing, or have experienced, with teachers and SLT to ensure that relevant members of staff, know who these children are, understand their academic progress and attainment and maintain a culture of high aspirations for this cohort; supporting teaching staff to identify the challenges that children in this group might face and the additional academic support and adjustments that they could make to best support these children. - 19.
+Report to the headteacher any significant issues for example enquiries under section 47 of the Children's Act 1989 and police investigations. - 20.
+Ensure that the case holding Social Worker is informed of any child currently with a Child Protection Plan who is absent without explanation. - 21.
+Ensure that all staff, within 3 months of employment, and updated once a year thereafter, sign to say they have read, understood and agree to work within the school's Child Protection Policy, Staff behaviour policy, behaviour policy, and Keeping Children Safe in Education 2021, KCSIE Part 1 and annex B and ensure that the policies are used effectively. - 22.
+Organise child protection and safeguarding induction, regularly updated training, following the training guidance published by the London Borough of Merton, Safeguarding in Schools Officer, and a minimum of annual updates (including online safety) for all school staff, keep a record of attendance and address any absences. - 23.
+Ensure that in collaboration with the school leadership and governors, the Child Protection Policy is reviewed annually, and the procedures and implementation are updated and reviewed regularly. - 24.
+Ensure that the Child Protection Policy is available publicly and that parents are aware that referrals about suspected harm and abuse will be made and the role of the school in this. - 25.
+Establish and maintain links with the three safeguarding partners to make sure staff are aware of training opportunities and the latest policies on local safeguarding arrangements. - 26.
+Will ensure that the name of the designated members of staff for Child Protection, the Designated Safeguarding Lead and deputies, are clearly advertised in the school, with a statement explaining the school's role in referring and monitoring cases of suspected abuse. - 27.
+Ensure that the Single Central Record is compliant with Keeping Children Safe in Education 2021.